markomanninen/calchylus/doc/index.rst

 	behind equality.

-Lambda calculus, on the other hand, reveals how the computation is made by manipulation of the lambda terms.
+Lambda calculus, on the other hand, reveals how the computation is made by manipulation of the Lambda terms.

 ``calchylus`` can also serve as a starting point for a mini programming language.
 Via custom macros representing well known Lambda forms, ``calchylus`` provides